What’s missing in women’s safety plans in India?

 "We lack budget, are inadequate to efficiently implement the existing laws.
 We don't need new bills that constantly talk about capital punishment for sexual assault," said Khan.

-It is crucial to examine how is the government dealing with gender-based violence and what is the state doing to deal with it, Khan added.
+It is crucial to examine how the government is dealing with gender-based violence and what is the state doing to deal with it, Khan added.

 Meanwhile, Adv Nausheen Yousuf, responding to the writer's queries said, "I believe a lot of times women need a support system at every stage, they need to know their case, interact with the prosecution so as to know the stage of it, psychological support etc. Though we have the law keeping up to it and even addresses victim compensation a lot more could be done here.
 The societal stigma is something at the ground level which we all are grappling with, the idea of "ideal victims" daunts every process."